 On one hand, this scenario creates an ideal buyers’ environment.
-Competition, coupled with a company’s strong desire to not have its products and services classified as commodities, drives innovation and service delivery while keeping prices competitive.
-But for some, it’s a perpetuation of a vicious cycle few wish to endure, and only a handful can maintain.
+Competition, coupled with a company’s strong desire to not have its products and services classified as commodities, drives innovation and service delivery while keeping prices and interest rates competitive.

 The way out of commoditization is through delivering unique and unconventional brand experiences.

 If we look to the successes of brands such as Apple, Tesla, and Under Armour, each tells a story of how they were able to swagger away from the world of commoditization by creating brand experiences people fell in love with.
-And although each of these brands may not be the largest in their respective categories in terms of sales and profitability, all of them figured out a path to successfully build a base of loyal customers more than willing to pay a premium for their products.
+And although each of these brands may not be the largest in their respective categories in sales and profitability, all of them found a path to building a base of loyal customers.
+These customers are more than willing to pay a premium for their products.

 However, not all products and services are as seductive as computers, cars and shoes.
-If you’re selling financial products and services – products lacking glamour – you can still differentiate your brand away from commoditization through a combination of tactics designed to build your reputation, such as:
+If you are originating mortgages, selling/listing homes or providing other industry products or services, you can still differentiate your brand away from commoditization.

 This is done through a combination of attributes designed to build your reputation, such as: